CIDRAM/Docs/readme.en.md

 __What are "single-hit bypasses"?__ In some cases, a positive-verified request may still blocked as a result of the signature files, modules, or other conditions of the request, and bypasses may be necessary in order to avoid false positives.
 In the case where a bypass is intended to deal with exactly one infraction, no more and no less, such a bypass could be described as a "single-hit bypass".

 * This option has a corresponding bypass under <code class="s">bypasses➡used</code>.
 It's recommended to ensure that the checkbox for the corresponding bypass is marked the same way as the checkbox for attempting to verify this option.

+!!
+Most users will likely want this to be blocked, regardless of whether it's real or falsified.
+That can be achieved by having "attempt to verify" be not selected and "block non-verified requests" be selected.
+However, because some users may want to be able to verify such requests (in order to block negatives while allowing positives), instead of blocking such requests via modules, options for handling such requests are provided here.

 ##### "adjust" `[string]`
 - Controls to adjust other features when in the context of verification.